Maurkice Pouncey: College career

-Pouncey accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2009.
+Pouncey accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Gators teams from 2007 to 2009.

 Pouncey began attending the University of Florida early in 2007.
 His twin brother Mike would also join the Gators, playing defensive line his first season to help an injury-riddled defense.
-Pouncey saw action at right guard and center his freshman year.
+Maurkice saw action at right guard and center his freshman year.
 He started the season at right guard for the season opener against Western Kentucky, becoming only the seventh true freshman in team history to do so.
 In a week 6 loss to No. 6 LSU, he would have a grade of 86%.
 The next week he would have a grade of 85% while the Gators would upset the No. 8 Kentucky.
 On November 3, 2007, he would again get a champion grade of 83% in a win over Vanderbilt.
 He finished the season starting 11 games at right guard and playing in all 13.
 Rivals and College Football News selected him as a freshman first-team All-American and he would also be voted to the Freshman All-SEC team by the coaches and Sporting News.

 Beginning in 2008, Pouncey became the full-time starting center for Florida next to his twin brother Mike at right guard.
 He compiled six games with a grade of 90% or better.
 The first came in week 3 against Tennessee, where he would have a grade of 93%.
 In week 6 he was recognized as the SEC Offensive Lineman of the Week for his performance against Arkansas.
 Pouncey would have a season-high grade of 97% against LSU and then 98% the next game against Kentucky.
 While playing South Carolina he would have a grade of 90, his last above that mark for the season.
 The Gators would go on to win the SEC Championship and then defeat Oklahoma to win the FedEx BCS National Championship.